How low is too low for blood pressure?

 Within certain limits, the lower your blood pressure reading is, the better.
-There is no specific number at which day-to-day blood pressure is considered too low, as long as no symptoms of trouble are present.
+There is also no specific number at which day-to-day blood pressure is considered too low, as long as none of the symptoms of trouble are present.

-As long as you are not experiencing symptoms of low blood pressure, there is no need for concern.
-Most doctors consider chronically low blood pressure dangerous only if it causes noticeable signs and symptoms, such as:
+Most doctors will only consider chronically low blood pressure as dangerous if it causes noticeable signs and symptoms, such as:

 - Dizziness or lightheadedness

 - Dehydration and unusual thirst

 - Dehydration can sometimes cause blood pressure to drop.
 However, dehydration does not automatically signal low blood pressure.
 Fever, vomiting, severe diarrhea, overuse of diuretics and strenuous exercise can all lead to dehydration, a potentially serious condition in which your body loses more water than you take in.
 Even mild dehydration (a loss of as little as 1 percent to 2 percent of body weight) can cause weakness, dizziness and fatigue.

 - Blurred vision

 - Cold, clammy, pale skin

 During the first 24 weeks of pregnancy, it’s common for blood pressure to drop.

 A decrease in blood volume can also cause blood pressure to drop.
 A significant loss of blood from major trauma, dehydration or severe internal bleeding reduces blood volume, leading to a severe drop in blood pressure.